DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 * Set the scale of this sprite (under the transform) to around `0.5` or whatever looks best in comparision to our player.
 * Add a Rigidbody 2D to the bullet.
 * Add a Circle Collider 2D to the bullet.
 Make sure the size is right.
+	* Also make sure you tick the box that says ["Is Trigger"](https://docs.unity3d.com/ScriptReference/Collider2D-isTrigger.html).

 ![BulletPrefab](Images/BulletPrefab.JPG)

+What is this "Is Trigger"?
+Well when two Rigidbodies collide they create a collision and just like real life they exert force on each other and get pushed back.\
+You can prove this later by unchecking "Is Trigger", when the bullet hits the enemy they are thrown backwards and just kinda float away.\
+Using the bullet as a trigger means that we can detect a collision but the physics engine doesn't make one.
+That means our enemy is hit by the bullet but does not get pushed back.

 Once you have that, make it into a prefab by dragging it into the "Prefabs" folder we made.\
 You should be able to get rid of the bullet in the scene now and just keep the prefab.